rvegajr/ez-db-codegen-core/README.md

 1. Using the command line: `dotnet new tool-manifest`
 2. Once this has completed:
  `dotnet tool install EzDbCodeGen.Cli --interactive`
 (or to update: `dotnet tool update EzDbCodeGen.Cli --interactive`)
-3.
+3. `dotnet ezdbcg -i "%cd%" -a "MyAppName"`

 Lets go through a test run of how to use this before we get into the nitty gritty: